How Much Does It Cost to Build a Small Aircraft Hangar in 2026?

 Build vs Rent — The 10-Year Math

-Here’s a straightforward break-even comparison.
-Assume you can rent a T-hangar for $400 per month, which is $4,800 per year.
-Over 10 years, that’s $48,000 in rent, and you own nothing at the end.
+Here’s the straightforward comparison.
+Assume a T-hangar at $400 per month — $4,800 per year, $48,000 over 10 years, and you own nothing at the end.
 Now assume you build a 40×40 pre-engineered steel hangar for $190,000.
-At a 7 percent borrowing cost over 15 years, your monthly payment is roughly $1,708.
+At 7 percent over 15 years, your monthly payment is roughly $1,708.
 That’s more than four times the rent payment.

 Pre-Engineered Steel — The Budget Option That Works